ILXNAH/k8s-keycloak-dashboard/docs/day1.md

-# 📅 Wednesday Recap – Kubernetes Cluster & PostgreSQL Setup
+# 📅 Day 1 Recap – Kubernetes Cluster & PostgreSQL Setup
 This summary documents the work planned and completed for **Day 1** of the Kubernetes DevOps case study.

 ---